-Next up in our series about new features in the PDF Converter for SharePoint 4.0 and PDF Converter API and Server Platform, we’ll showcase some of the new Export to PDF View Selection capabilities of our InfoPath converter.
+Next up in our series about new features in the PDF Converter for SharePoint 4.0 and PDF Converter Services, we’ll showcase some of the new Export to PDF View Selection capabilities of our InfoPath converter.

 Being able to select which views to export is very useful as quite often different views are used for exporting a form to PDF.
 Sometimes using the Print View is good enough, but other times you need to export a different view or multiple views to PDF format.
 There are even occasions where different views are exported depending on the state of the data entered in the form.